 She has received numerous awards as a singer, bandleader and composer, including the Studio Award of the Berlin Senate 2010 and the Elsa Neumann Scholarship.
 In 2011, she was invited to take part in Popcamp by the German Music Foundation.
-She is currently an Artist in Residence at the Tarabya Culture Academy of the German Foreign Office in Istanbul.
+She was an Artist in Residence at the Tarabya Culture Academy of the German Foreign Office in Istanbul in 2016 and 2018.

 Defne’s previous mentors and teachers include David Friedman, Judy Niemack, Kurt Rosenwinkel, John Hollenbeck, Julia Hülsmann and Carme Canela, with whom she studied at the Universität der Künste, Berlin as well as the Escola Superior de Música, Barcelona.
 In 2014, she received her Master of Music degree in Vocal Jazz Performance at the prestigious Manhattan School of Music, where she was studying with Theo Bleckmann, Gretchen Parlato, Phil Markowitz and Dave Liebman.
 She was awarded a substantial scholarship from the German Academic Exchange Service, from the Heinrich Böll Foundation and from Manhattan School of Music.